-In most cases, an experienced photographer can ease the uncertainty.
+In most cases, an experienced photographer can ease uncertainty.
 We have gathered some of the best corporate event photographers for this article.
 We hope to shed light on the profession and make the process of choosing a photographer less stressful.

 * Note that this is not arranged in any particular order.

 Best Event Photographers: Their Experiences and Tips

 Steven started out his photography journey as a hobbyist.
-You would always find him at Sungei Buloh wetland reserve with a huge telephoto lens.
+You would find him at Sungei Buloh wetland reserve with a huge telephoto lens.
 Waiting patiently for the right moment to capture images of the beautiful rare bird sightings.

 After gaining a wealth of experience in the service industry, he made a new commitment to pursue his passion by taking on his career in photography.
 Steven has been a professional photographer for 6 years and has never looked back.